roeszler/kapthol/README.md

     - Key Terms : kaptain, holiday, holidays, captain holiday, management, proxy, stand-in, locum, business holiday, Sweden, Stockholm, facilitator, small business management.

   - Content
-    - each .html page uses a remotely accessed CSS format so that code editors can more easily change the format of content from the one location
+    - Each .html page uses a remotely accessed CSS format so that code editors can more easily change the format of content from the one location

   - Layout
-    - All pages should have at least one media query to make the viewport responsive to different devices being used so that users can have a responsive experience across devices used to view the entire site.
+    - All pages should have at least one media query to make the viewport responsive to different popular devices being used so that users can have a responsive experience across devices used to view the entire site.

 <br>